 When considering full mouth dental implants, it is important to understand that the process of getting full mouth dental implants is just that: a process, one that will require multiple appointments stretched out over several months, or even up to one year.
-This process begins with an initial consultation with Dr. Hamrick, who will conduct a thorough oral examination to determine whether full mouth dental implants are a viable treatment option for you.
+This process begins with an initial consultation and discussion about the variety of procedures with our dentist Dr. Hamrick, who will conduct a thorough oral examination to determine whether full mouth dental implants are a viable treatment option for you.
 In certain cases, individuals may have lost too much jawbone to support an implant or have an underlying medical condition that affects their ability to build bone mass and heal, in which case alternative treatment options or procedural modifications may need to be pursued.

 If full mouth dental implants are a good fit for your needs, x-rays and images will be taken of your mouth which will be used to create your personalized dental implant treatment plan and timeline.
 This treatment plan may include the extraction of any remaining teeth, which will also require a healing period for the gums and jaw.

 Once you are ready for placement of full mouth dental implants, Dr. Hamrick will first clean your mouth then numb the area to reduce or eliminate discomfort.
 Dental sedation will also be available to ensure you remain comfortable throughout the procedure.
 Next, Dr. Hamrick will install four dental implants in the upper or lower arch of your teeth.
 Once in place, a temporary set of dentures is placed, which will be worn during the osseointegration process.